gcallah/work/chaps/weber.md

 "our modern life," and is specifically delegating to future studies how important that connection was compared to other factors.

+## Weber's Mirror-Image: Marxists and the Protestant Ethic

+Interestingly, Marxists represent a significant body of commentators who agree with Weber on the relationship between Calvinism and capitalism.
+But for them, the causality runs (almost?) entirely *from* capitalism *to* Calvinism, in keeping with the Marxist principle that religion and other worldviews are mere "superstructure," produced by material, economic "forces."[^1]

 ## Valid Criticisms

 ### The Validity of the Education Study